Better connectivity for Oxfordshire

 The programme has connected over 100,000 premises in the County with over 80% using the new services.

-The below testimonials highlight just a fraction of the benefits the programme has brought to communities across Oxfordshire.
+The below testimonials highlight just some of the benefits the programme has brought to communities across Oxfordshire.

 Wyfold